 A quick example population data was created using excel.
 These two graphs show the population counts for the Sierra Nevada Yellow-legged Frog at one of the surveyed lakes.
 Population counts included counts for adults, juveniles, and tadpoles.
 In total we have data from 7678 individual surveys.
 We will likely being doing this project on a subset of this data, perhaps looking at one particular lake or a cluster of lakes that are located near each other.
 Information on where the lakes are located is also included in the dataset that we have obtained from Roland Knapp’s research.

+Beyond your basic life history information above, is there information about average fecundity, annual survival rates of juveniles and adults, and the fraction of eggs that survive to one year old?

+What management questions do you hope to address?
+On the previous page you talk about fish removal, but the example data you show seems to be a fish-free lake?

+Do you know what caused the increase from earlier parts of the time series to later parts?
+Is the environment changing in some way, or was the population recovering from an initial low density?

+It is likely that you will need to incorporate density dependence into a model of this species, at least in fish-free lakes.
+Do you know anything about the relative importance of cannibalism, food limitation on survival and/or growth, and food limitation on fecundity?

 References